Parents and carers

 Apply for accommodation

-Now is the time to apply for accommodation.
+Now is the time for your young person to apply for accommodation.
 They can choose to live in halls or private accommodation.

 Step 11